-McGill's research community in History and Philosophy of Science (HPS) includes faculty and students from several departments, including History and Classical Studies, Philosophy, Art History & Communication Studies (AHCS), Social Studies of Medicine (SSoM) and the Institute for Islamic Studies.
+McGill's research community in History and Philosophy of Science (HPS) includes faculty and students from several departments, including History and Classical Studies, Philosophy, Art History & Communication Studies, Social Studies of Medicine, and the Institute of Islamic Studies.
 Although there is currently no graduate degree specifically in HPS or Science and Technology Studies (STS), students with interests in HPS or STS can pursue Masters or PhD degrees through the existing MA or PhD programs of these departments.
 (See the department pages for more information.)
-Various courses at the graduate level are offered by all of these departments, and there is one HPS seminar course, HPSC-500, offered in alternate years, which can be approved for some graduate programs.
+Various courses at the graduate level are offered by each of these departments, and there is one HPS seminar course, HPSC 500 (not offered every year), which can be approved for some graduate programs.

 Applicants for graduate programs are encouraged to contact potential supervisors to discuss their interests.
 A number of faculty members at the other Montreal universities have research interests in HPS or STS, many of whom could provide additional contact for graduate students at McGill.